TheEPICturkey/Language_Selector/PigDice/README.md

 ## Setup/Installation Requirements

-* _Clone from GitHub at:https://github.com/TheEPICturkey/MrRobo ._
+* _Clone from GitHub at: ._
-* _Navigate to the "mr-robogers-neighborhood" folder_
+* _Navigate to the folder_
 * _Double click index.html to open a locally hosted instance_
 * _Enter a number to see how it works_
 * _TO EDIT: Open folder using text editor of your choice_

 ## TESTS

+* _Describe: player;_
+Test 1: "It will return player name and score."
+Code: players;
+Expected: Player {playerName: 'PlayerOne', turnScore: 0, gameScore: 0} Player {playerName: 'CPU', turnScore: 0, gameScore: 0}

+* _Describe: activePlayer();_

+Test 1: "It will set active player to player1"
+Code : let activePlayer = player1;
+Expected:  Player {playerName: 'PlayerOne', turnScore: 0, gameScore: 0}

 * _Describe: rollDice();_

-Test 1: "It will randomize a number between one and twelve and return that value."
+Test 1: "It will randomize a number between one and twelve and return that value and add to previous roll."
 Code : rollDice();
-Expected: any number between one and twelve.

-* _Describe: Game;_
+Expected: 5

+*_Describe: holdScore_
-Test 1: "It will return player name and score."
+Test 1: "It will hold players rolled score."
+Code: Player.prototype.holdScore
+Expected: 5

+*_Describe: changeTurn()_
+Test 1: "It will change activePlayer to other player"
-Code: console.log(game);
+Code:
-Expected:playerName {playerName: 'Matt', score: 0}
+changeTurn(true);
+activePlayer;
-playerName {playerName: 'Brandon', score: 0}
+Expected: Player {playerName: 'CPU', turnScore: 0, gameScore: 0}

-Test 3

 ## Known Bugs